HeZHANG0/Personal_website/_posts/2019-05-05-predicting-housing-price.md

 Residential homes are hedonic pricing goods, whose prices are determined both by internal characteristics of the good being sold and external factors affecting it.
 Suppose we control the external factors, what internal features are strongly related to housing price?
 How good can we predict the housing price using the home features?
 These are the three questions that drive this project.
 The answers will be useful for

-1.Homebuyers: For them to choose their dream house given a budget.
+1. Homebuyers: For them to choose their dream house given a budget.
 2. Real estate developers  =>  choose the product to deliver
 3. Real estate agents  =>  provide valuable insights and identify the needs of customers